Skip to content

 Energy That Blows: The Potential of Wind Farms in Poland

-Wind is one of the cleanest and cheapest sources of renewable energy (RES).
-In Poland, where more than 70% of electricity comes from coal, the development of wind farms can be a key step towards a green transition and reducing greenhouse gas emissions.
-Wind farms are clusters of wind turbines that harness the power of the wind to generate electricity.
-How big is the wind energy potential in Poland and what are the benefits of building wind farms?
+Today, we will take a look at the potential of wind farms in Poland.
+Wind is one of the cleanest and cheapest sources of renewable energy.
+In Poland, where over 70% of electricity comes from coal, the development of wind farms could be a key step toward a green transition and reducing greenhouse gas emissions.

 The Sun above Vistula river: Photovoltaic Development in Poland

-Photovoltaics for companies is an investment that pays for itself after seven years on average, and sometimes even faster, which is why we are also seeing intensive development in Poland.
-The development of photovoltaics in Poland will intensify in the coming years.
-According to the report ‚Photovoltaic market in Poland 2022’, depending on the scenario, the market may grow by as much as 343% relative to 2021, to 34.1 GWp of cumulative capacity in 2027.
-This growth will be driven by rising electricity prices, the development of the prosumer market, government and EU support, as well as the growing environmental awareness of society and entrepreneurs.
-Photovoltaics in Poland is therefore becoming not only a beneficial but also a necessary solution for business.
+Photovoltaics for companies is an investment that pays off on average within 7 years, and in some cases even sooner.
+According to the report “Photovoltaics Market in Poland 2022,” depending on the scenario, the market could grow by as much as 343% compared to 2021, reaching 34.1 GWp of cumulative capacity by 2027.
+This growth is driven by rising electricity prices, the development of the prosumer market, government and EU support, and growing ecological awareness.
+Photovoltaics in Poland is becoming not just a beneficial, but a necessary solution for business.

 Climate-Tech: Revolutionising Climate Technology